 Ensuring patients are informed on melanoma is helpful, by all means look through dedicated information on our website:

-- Melanoma in the UK – An overview of where we are, symptom management and a few myths dispelled.
+- An overview of where we are and a few myths dispelled: Melanoma in the UK.

 - New developments help those in at risk groups: Genetic Testing For Melanoma.